sskreber/AVeryResponsibleApp2.0/README.md

+# AVeryResponsibleApp5.0 (Android Basics Nanodegree by Google at Udacity, Feb.
+25. 2018, Project 2) AFTER REVIEWER FEEDBACK

+App description: see below, under AVeryResponsibleApp1.0, at "APP DESCRIPTION - GOALS AND CONTEXT".
+Changes since submitted version (for review):
+(1) Removed hardcoded toasts from Java and referenced it from strings.xml.
+(2) GameOver toast was useless as specified, as score could not go over 18, SoberQuiz kicks in at13.
+So got rid of GameOver toast.
+(3) readme changes (typos).
+(4) Got rid of unused import statements.
+(5) Set targetSdkVersion to latest (27).

 # AVeryResponsibleApp4.0 (Android Basics Nanodegree by Google at Udacity, Feb.
 25. 2018, Project 2)

 App description: see below, under AVeryResponsibleApp1.0, at "APP DESCRIPTION - GOALS AND CONTEXT".